 Vermont’s Child Care Crisis

-The US Census Bureau estimates that approximately 70% of Vermont children under age 6 have all of their parents in the labor force, meaning that they're likely to need some form of child care while a parent is working.
-This means that approximately 12,870 infants and toddlers (children under age 3) in Vermont need some form of child care.
+The US Census Bureau estimates that approximately 71.5% of Vermont children under age 6 have all available parents in the labor force, meaning that they're likely to need some form of child care while a parent is working.
+This means that approximately 21,225 children under the age of 5 in Vermont are likely to need some form of child care.

-Early care and learning programs in Vermont only have about 6,800 spaces available for infants and toddlers, and of those spaces, only 2,700 are high-quality according to the state’s STARs quality recognition program.
+Full-day, full-year child care programs in Vermont only have about 12,300 spaces available for infants, toddlers, and preschoolers and of those spaces, only 8,010 are high-quality according to the state’s STARs quality recognition program.
 If you look at just infants likely to need care, 62% (or approximately 3 out of 5) don't have access to any regulated program.

 Check out our Stalled at the Start resources to find out what the child care Supply and Demand equation looks like you in your county.

 Vermont families are struggling to pay for child care.
 Middle-income families with two parents and two young children are spending more than 40% of their income on child care.
 Right now, the average cost of child care for a family in Vermont is over $20,000 a year—more than the cost of full-time, in-state tuition at a Vermont State College.
 As a result, parents are forced to make tough choices including:

 - Should they keep the jobs they need to make ends meet when nearly all of their paychecks go to child care?